DARSHUMK8/Ai-student-Attendence-system/START_HERE.md

 ```
 ✅ README_GITHUB.md          → Rename to README.md (2500+ word documentation)
-✅ LICENSE                   → MIT License (keep as is)
 ✅ .gitignore_NEW            → Rename to .gitignore (security rules)
 ✅ .env.example              → Config template (keep as is)
 ✅ requirements_FINAL.txt    → Rename to requirements.txt (dependencies)